“Sustainable Development: Assessment, Importance of Aid, and Financing”.

 Environmental Impact: Measurement of effects on natural resources, biodiversity, and climate.

-Social Inclusion: Indicators of poverty reduction, , and health care.
+Social Inclusion: Indicators of poverty reduction, access to education, and health care.

 Economic Viability: Assessment of sustainable economic growth, job creation, and inequality reduction.